Zondax/ledger-filecoin/README.md

 - In releases, you will find a precompiled test app.
 If you are just curious, you can run `zxtool.sh` and avoid building.

+- If you want to build the development containers yourself.
+You can find them [here](https://github.com/Zondax/docker-builder)

 ## Download and install

 *Once the app is approved by Ledger, it will be available in their app store (Ledger Live).